EN / ES

 In the U.S., the war on drugs has failed to reduce the harms of drugs – while causing the systematic over-criminalization and mass incarceration of Latinxs.
 The drug war fuels racial profiling, violence against immigrants, intrusive government surveillance, and militarization of local law enforcement and our international borders.

 Latinx people have a huge stake in fixing our disastrous drug policies.
 Will you join us?

 As Latinxs we have the responsibility to help end the failed drug war.

 In partnership with DPA, you can advocate for:

 The Drug Policy Alliance advocates for repairing the harms caused by punitive drug war policies that fuel mass incarceration and mass deportation.
 The Latinx community often suffers these harms disproportionately:

 Here are a few other examples of our work:

-You can find out more about our other criminal justice work:
+You can find out more about our other criminal legal work: